Learn More

 days

-You have 180 days after the sale of your relinquished property to purchase your replacement property(ies).
+You have 180-calendar days after the sale of your Relinquished property to purchase your Replacement property(ies).
 The 180-day requirement is strictly enforced with no option for extension.
-Additionally, your replacement period could be shorter if your tax return due date is prior to the expiration of the 180 days, if that is the case you will want to file an extension on your tax filing.
+Additionally, your exchange period could be shorter if your tax return due date is prior to the expiration of the 180 days, if that is the case you will want to file an extension on your tax filing.

 ID